devproof/portal/README.md

 How to build your own Devproof Portal
 -------------------------------------

-In the main directory of the distribution, type the following to build the project:
+In the main directory of the distribution, run the following command:

-If you have installed gradle `gradle build dist`
+* On Windows run `gradlew.bat build dist`
-On Windows run `gradlew.bat build dist`
+* On Linux or Cygwin run `./gradlew build dist`
-On Linux/Cygwin run `./gradlew build dist`
+* If you have installed gradle `gradle build dist`

 Oh, that's it!
 You will find the bundled version under *portal-bundle/build/dist/*.
 Run the Apache Tomcat under